-How to Train Your Dog to Lie Down Using Luring
+How to Train Your Dog to Lie Down in 3 Easy Steps

 Using Luring to Train a Puppy or Dog to Lie Down